7imon7ays/protein-matcher/README.md

 ### 1. Install Docker.

 Follow the instructions on the [Docker website](https://docs.docker.com/desktop/).
+Development on Protein Matcher requires the `docker` CLI.

 ### 2. Start the server.